natl/fractaldna/README.md

-fractaldna
+FractalDNA
 ===
-Python routines for generating simple models of DNA
+Python routines for generating geometric models of DNA
 ---

 *FractalDNA is being converted to a package, it is under active developmemt*